-In 1977, the Supreme Court ruled in a Detroit, Michigan, case that an arrangement that required nonunion government employees to pay a service fee equal to union fees to the Detroit Federation of Teachers did not violate the First Amendment.
-The nonunion teachers had accused the union of engaging in political activities they opposed.
-In 2018, the Supreme Court looked at a similar arrangement and ruled that the use of such fees in that case was an unconstitutional compulsion of speech in violation of the First Amendment.
+In 1977, the Supreme Court ruled in a Detroit case that requiring nonunion government employees to pay a service fee equal to union fees did not violate the First Amendment as long as the fees were not used for political purposes.
 (This photo from May 11, 1964 shows members of the Detroit Federation of Teachers when they found out they won the collective bargaining election over the Detroit Education Association.
 Photo courtesy of Walter P. Reuther Library, Archives of Labor and Urban Affairs, Wayne State University)

 On First Amendment grounds, however, the Court prohibited the union from using the service fees for political and ideological purposes opposed by the objecting employees and unrelated to the union’s collective bargaining activities.